 Yes, fully underwritten policies without the hassle of a medical do exist.

 Some companies will offer you fully underwritten policies without a medical exam, depending on factors like age and current health standing.
 By just completing a medical questionnaire, you could qualify!
-A lower price from being fully underwritten and time saved with no medical exam is the best of both worlds.
+A lower cost from being fully underwritten and time saved with no medical exam is the best of both worlds.

 No medical life insurance exists for a reason – it meets a huge need for people going through the life insurance application process.